mrvollger/rustybam/README.md

     -t, --threads <threads>    Number of threads to use for uncompressing

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) nucfreq    Get the freqs of each bp at each postion. stats      Get precent identity stats from a sam/bam/cram (PAF coming soon).
+    help        Prints this message or the help of the given subcommand(s) liftover    liftover target sequence coordinates onto query sequence using a paf nucfreq     Get the freqs of each bp at each postion. stats       Get precent identity stats from a sam/bam/cram (PAF coming soon) suns        Extract the intervals in a genome (fasta) that are made up of SUNs
 ```
 ## NucFreq
 ```
 ./rustybam nucfreq --help